andrew/ultimate-awesome/README.md

 - [awesome-emails](https://github.com/jonathandion/awesome-emails) - ✉️ An awesome list of resources to build better emails.
 - [awesome-research](https://github.com/emptymalei/awesome-research) - :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is deprecated.
 Instead, I maintain all the contents using the following website].
 - [awesome](https://github.com/chartjs/awesome) - A curated list of awesome Chart.js resources and libraries.
-- [awesome-engineering-management](https://github.com/engineering-management/awesome-engineering-management) - Pointers and tools for learning and day-to-day practice of engineering management & leadership.
 - [Awesome-Asset-Discovery](https://github.com/redhuntlabs/Awesome-Asset-Discovery) - List of Awesome Asset Discovery Resources.
 - [football_analytics](https://github.com/eddwebster/football_analytics) - 📊⚽  A collection of football analytics projects, data, and analysis by Edd Webster (@eddwebster), including a curated list of publicly available resources published by the football analytics community.
 - [awesome-mongodb](https://github.com/ramnes/awesome-mongodb) - :leaves: A curated list of awesome MongoDB resources, libraries, tools and applications.
 - [awesome-italia-remote](https://github.com/italiaremote/awesome-italia-remote) - A list of remote-friendly or full-remote companies that targets Italian talents.
 - [awesome-implicit-representations](https://github.com/vsitzmann/awesome-implicit-representations) - A curated list of resources on implicit neural representations.
+- [awesome-docsify](https://github.com/docsifyjs/awesome-docsify) - 💖 A curated list of awesome things related to docsify.
 - [awesome-public-real-time-datasets](https://github.com/bytewax/awesome-public-real-time-datasets) - A list of publicly available datasets with real-time data maintained by the team at bytewax.io.
 - [awesome-network-embedding](https://github.com/chihming/awesome-network-embedding) - A curated list of network embedding techniques.
 - [awesome-product-design](https://github.com/ttt30ga/awesome-product-design) - A collection of bookmarks, resources, articles for product designers.
-- [awesome-docsify](https://github.com/docsifyjs/awesome-docsify) - 💖 A curated list of awesome things related to docsify.
 - [awesome-vector-tiles](https://github.com/mapbox/awesome-vector-tiles) - Awesome implementations of the Mapbox Vector Tile specification.
 - [jetpack-compose-awesome](https://github.com/jetpack-compose/jetpack-compose-awesome) - 📝 A curated list of awesome Jetpack Compose libraries, projects, articles and resources.
 - [Awesome-Crowd-Counting](https://github.com/gjy3035/Awesome-Crowd-Counting) - Awesome Crowd Counting.